Locally involutive semigroups: The adjointness

+\begin{proposition} A $*$-homomorphism $f:X\ra S$ from a $*$-semigroup $X$ to a left involutive semigroup $S$ has an invertible counit $\varepsilon_f$ if and only if $f$ is \'etale and $X$ is left involutive. \end{proposition} \begin{proof} If the counit $\varepsilon:\Lambda\Gamma(f)\ra X$ is invertible, then $X$ is left involutive by Ex.\ \ref{ex:leftstar}.
+The inverse of the counit is also a bijective left $*$-homomorphism, and as such \'etale.
+Therefore, $f:X\ra S$ is the composite of two \'etale left $*$-homomorphisms, whence $f$ is an \'etale $*$-homomorphism by Prop. \ref{prop:starhomo}.

+Conversely, if $f$ is an \'etale $*$-homomorphism between left involutive semigroups, then $X$ is $*$-isomorphic to $\Lambda(P_f)$ by Lem.\ \ref{lem:m}.
+By the triangle identity, the counit $\varepsilon_{\Lambda(P_f)}$ is then invertible.
+The naturality of the counit implies that $\varepsilon_f$ is invertible as well. \end{proof}

-We recover by different means the following result of \cite{F7}.
-In fact, Thm.\ \ref{thm:BSleft} is an improvement on \cite{F7} because it places the equivalence within the broader context of the adjointness $\Lambda\adj \Gamma\,$.
+We thus recover by different means Thm.\ 2.44 of \cite{F7}.
+In fact, Thm.\ \ref{thm:BSleft} below is an improvement on \cite{F7} in two respects: it works over a general left involutive semigroup $S$ and it places the equivalence within the broader context of the adjointness $\Lambda\adj \Gamma\,$.

-\begin{theorem} Let $S$ be an inverse semigroup.
-Then $\Lambda\adj \Gamma$ establishes an equivalence between $\B(S)$ and the full subcategory of $\cX(S)$ on those $*$-homomorphisms $X\ra S$ which are \'etale and for which $X$ is a left involutive semigroup.
-A left $*$-homomorphism between two such objects is an \'etale $*$-homomorphism. \end{theorem}
+\begin{svgraybox} \begin{theorem} Let $S$ be a left involutive semigroup.
+Then $\Lambda\adj \Gamma$ restricts to an equivalence between the classifying topos $\B(S)$ and the full subcategory of $\cX(S)$ on \'etale $*$-homomorphisms $X\ra S$ between left involutive semigroups.
+A left $*$-homomorphism between two such objects is an \'etale $*$-homomorphism. \end{theorem} \end{svgraybox}